cloudfour/lighthouse-parade/README.md

 # Lighthouse Parade

-A Node.js command line tool that crawls a domain and gathers lighthouse performance data for every page.
+A Node.js command line tool that crawls a domain and compiles a report with lighthouse performance data for every page.

 ## Why?